BlaineDev/431-classes-2022/class16/README.md

 ## [Something Rotten at Hudson Players](https://www.hudsonplayers.com/something-rotten/) opened this past weekend, and continues November 4-6, 11-13 and 18-19.

 Please come, if you're interested.
 Audiences have been really happy about the show, and I'm proud to be a part of the production.
+My voice is getting there.